 Buttery Vanilla Scones with Strawberry Jam

 Years ago LunaGrown had the honor of becoming acquainted with one of the most talented scone creators in the valley.
-Her creations were much more in depth than ours.
-She did teach us a few tricks though which we’ll share with you.
+Furthermore her creations were much more in depth than ours.
+She did teach us a few tricks though which, with her permission, we’ll share with you.

-We always thought that scones were just heavy biscuits also that they were pretty easy to throw together in a mixer and toss into the oven.
+We always thought that scones were just heavy biscuits.
+As a result we figured they were pretty easy to throw together.
+Whip up in a mixer and toss into the oven.
 That was until we had real scones.
 As we learned there is an art to everything worth enjoying.
 This includes Scones.
 It is important to take your time and enjoy the process, this isn’t a bowl of cereal.